Whitewood is basically a wood that comes from the tulip tree, which is also known as yellow poplar, tulip poplar, fiddle tree, or American tulip.

 What is Whitewood Used For?

 Whitewood is used for making a variety of different things – thanks to its light color and refined grains.
+Also, you can shape it into practically anything because of the soft texture.

 A few of the primary uses for whitewood can be found below: